256hz/recipe-reader-react-v4/README.md

 ### Overview

-If you like to cook, you've probably found a recipe on your phone, gotten your hands dirty, and had to stop to wash your hands, unlock your phone, and scroll around to find the next step.
-This mobile app solves that problem!
+So, you like to cook.
+You've finally found a recipe you like on your phone.
+You're halfway through, you've gotten your hands dirty - now you have to stop, wash your hands, unlock your phone, and scroll around to find the next step!
+You'll have to do this dozens of time.

+Friends, this mobile app solves that problem!
 Find a great recipe and let Recipe Reader lead you through it aloud, line by line.

 To download the compiled Android app, [use this link](/public/recipe-reader.apk).